15 Best Live Streaming Encoder Software + Hardware Solutions

 • Many features are locked in the “Studio” version

-• Consumes a lot of computer memory
+• It consumes a lot of computer memory

 Pricing:

-1. Wirecast Studio for enhanced live production & streaming: $599 for a one-time license with a free trial
+1. Wirecast Studio for enhanced live production & streaming: $24.92/month

 2. Open Broadcaster Studio (OBS)